Water quality

 New York water quality

-New York drinking water is regulated by the New York State Department of Health (DOH) and generally meets federal standards, and the state was among the first to set its own enforceable PFAS limits.
-According to DOH and NYSDEC, PFAS contamination has affected communities including Hoosick Falls and Newburgh, and the state has estimated a significant share of public water wells need PFAS treatment.
-Aging infrastructure with legacy lead pipes is a documented concern in older cities.
+If you're in New York, the tap water is regulated by the New York State Department of Health (DOH), generally meets federal standards, and the state was among the first to set its own enforceable PFAS limits - so it's been ahead on the issue rather than behind.
+Worth knowing: according to DOH and NYSDEC, PFAS - a family of long-lasting synthetic chemicals - has affected specific communities including Hoosick Falls and Newburgh, and the state has estimated that a meaningful share of public water wells need PFAS treatment.
+The other documented concern is lead in older cities, which comes from legacy lead pipes rather than the source water.
+So the two things to keep an eye on are PFAS in affected communities and lead if your home is older - and your local report is how you check which applies.

 Documented considerations